clustertech/cpfs-os/docs/design/32-recovery.md

 operations to have replicated before proceeding.

 It can also happen that the disk full condition occurs when a failed DS is being recovered.
-In this case the handling of the file is deferred until the handling of other files, hopefully freeing sufficient space for the operation to complete.
-If no other file can proceed further, the DS recovery is declared to have failed.
+In this case the error is silently ignore at the moment (later we will probably change the behavior so that the condition is detected and cause the resynchronization to abort).

 ## Full Shutdown ##